 Part of your reason for coming to Comrie Croft is to take in the flora and fauna of the Perthshire hills and mountains.
-Here are some ideas of the more gentle walks around us, but check out Mountains to Climb for more challenging hikes, not for the faint-hearted!
+Here are some ideas of the more gentle walks around us, but check out Walkhighlands for more challenging hikes, not for the faint-hearted!

 1. Comrie Croft trails.
 Cracking views of Strathearn as you walk up through woodland and rough pasture into a regenerating birch forest.
 0.5 - 1.5 hrs.
 Mostly landrover track.
 Picture above.
 From our door.